Title

 Solid Broadband Corporation is granted a 25-year franchise to construct and operate comprehensive telecommunications systems across the Philippines, ensuring public access to various communication services while adhering to regulatory oversight and public interest standards.

-The franchise will be revoked ipso facto if the grantee fails to commence operations within three (3) years from the approval of its operating permit by the NTC, fails to operate continuously for two (2) years, or fails to commence operations within five (5) years from the effectivity of the Act.
+The franchise term is 25 years from effectivity unless sooner revoked/cancelled.
+It is deemed ipso facto revoked if the grantee fails to: (1) commence operations within 3 years from NTC approval of its operating permit/provincial authority; (2) operate continuously for 2 years; and (3) commence operations within 5 years from effectivity of the Act.

-Yes, the grantee must offer at least thirty percent (30%) of its outstanding capital stock to public participation via any securities exchange in the Philippines within five (5) years from commencing operations.
-Noncompliance results in ipso facto revocation of the franchise.
+To encourage public participation, the grantee must offer at least 30% (or higher if later required by law) of its outstanding capital stock in a Philippine securities exchange within 5 years from commencement of operations.
+Failure to comply results in ipso facto revocation of the franchise.

 Analyze Cases Smarter, Faster